liftbridge-io/liftbridge-rs/README.md

 because the underlying connection is being reused for all the cloned versions of the client.
 The related tonic issue that explains the reasoning behind this can be found [here](https://github.com/hyperium/tonic/issues/33).

+## Contributions
+Contributions are most welcome either via issues/PRs.
+It's best to open an issue and discuss it first before committing to implementation of any features.

 ## Credits
 The initial work on this client was generously sponsored by [Tribe Health Solutions Inc.](http://tribehealthsolutions.com).